Maksat10/ZJUT-Bucket-List/README.md

 # ZJUT Bucket List 🎓✅
-*An Android app for managing pre-graduation goals with intuitive CRUD operations*

----

 ## Overview
 A minimalist bucket list manager specifically designed for students tracking pre-graduation milestones.
 Built with Java in Android Studio, featuring 9 core components for seamless task management and real-time updates.